Open Source is good idea for sharing our knowledge, because knowledge is belong to the world and not for sale.

 Setting the Variant of the Font.

 The font variant property displays text in a small-caps font or a normal font.
+The following CSS code example shows how to set the variant of the font.

 This paragraph has a normal variant font style.